Treatments for Anal Incontinence

 - Adjust fiber intake.
 Most women need to take a fiber supplement to make their stools more bulky; however, too much fiber can worsen gas and diarrhea, making anal incontinence worse.

 - Limit caffeine, alcohol and artificial sweeteners, all of which can result in loose stools.

-- Medications, such as Loperamide (Immodium), slow the passage of food through the colon and can improve continence.
+- Medications, such as Loperamide (Imodium), slow the passage of food through the colon and can improve continence.

 Pelvic Floor Physical Therapy

-Physical Therapy is one of the best ways to manage anal incontinence.
+Physical therapy is one of the best ways to manage anal incontinence.
 Women can work with specialized physical therapists to learn how to improve their anal sphincter and pelvic floor muscle function.
-Some women need to learn exercises to strengthen their muscle, and others need exercises to stretch or lengthen their muscles.
+Some women need to learn exercises to strengthen their muscles, and others need exercises to stretch or lengthen their muscles.
 Techniques such as biofeedback and electrical stimulation can be helpful as well.

 The Eclipse System

 This is a new, FDA-approved device that inserts into the vagina (like a pessary) and is effective for treating fecal incontinence.
 The urogynecologists and colorectal surgeons at Northwestern’s Integrated Pelvic Health Program are some of the few providers in the country offering this important new treatment.